Honeycomb: One of Nature’s Most Beautiful and Useful Structures

 “Wax, when first produced by worker bees, is a relatively pure substance,” reports Best Bees Bee Scientist Emily O’Neil.
 “But if poisons or pathogens are introduced to hive, they can permeate the wax.
 That’s why beekeepers need to sterilize or remove wax periodically.”

 Over time, if bees have pollinated flowers exposed to pesticides and herbicides, these poisons can accumulate in the comb wax, posing a threat to bee health.
 To combat this, beekeepers rotate out frames periodically, cleaning them of wax before reusing.
-Freezing frames is another effective way of removing most pathogens from honeycomb.
+Freezing frames is another effective way of removing most pathogens from comb.

 If American or European Foulbrood, dangerous bacterial pathogens, infect a hive, the frames and the wax in them must be destroyed, as the bacteria can permeate the wax, infecting new colonies if reused.